 Each WebLogic Server cluster is supported by a replicated cluster-wide JNDI tree that provides access to both replicated and pinned RMI and EJB objects.
-While the JNDI tree representing the cluster appears to the client as a single global tree, the tree containing the cluster-wide services is actually replicated across each WebLogic Server in the cluster.
-For more information, see "Using WebLogic JNDI in a Clustered Environment" on page 3-9.
+While the JNDI tree representing the cluster appears to the client as a single global tree, the tree containing the cluster-wide services is actually replicated across each WebLogic Server instance in the cluster.
+For more information, see Section 4.6, "Using WebLogic JNDI in a Clustered Environment."